TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

 If you run only some of the pipeline steps (as it is usually the case), you will only need some of these variables.
 The following list shows for each data path variable which steps of the pipeline need it to be set.
-If **at least one** of the steps you intend to run is listed under a variable, then you need to set that variable.
+If **at least one** of the steps you intend to run is listed for a variable, then you need to set that variable.

 - `index_dir`: path to directory for genome index files, required by: 1. genome indexing, 2. alignment.